-The 2019-2020 Spring Semester Artists in Schools Grant Application is now open!
+Congratulations to the 2020 Spring Semester Artists in Schools Grant recipients!

 The application cycle is now closed.
 Check back in March for the Year Long grant applications.